You deserve more than hope. You deserve insight and answers.

 - Develops the endometrium to support a full-term pregnancy.

-In addition, the test also looks at molecular timing, immune readiness, and infection.
+In addition, the test also looks at molecular timing, immune readiness, and progesterone responsiveness of the womb lining.

 Research has shown that, in some women, recurring molecular abnormalities in the endometrium may contribute to implantation failure or miscarriage, even when embryos appear healthy.